Programmer25X/CSGO2-Inspired-Environment/README.md

-# CSGO2 Environment - Game Development (Level 3) Coursework
+# CSGO2 Inspired Environment - Game Development (Level 3) Coursework

 ## Overview
 As part of my **Game Development (Level 3) course** I was tasked to create a map for *Counter-Strike 2 (CS:GO 2)* using *Unity*.
 To design my environment I had to conduct research into the FPS games within the competitive scene to better understand how potential players could make use of weapons, cover and elevation effectively in my map.
 Creating this map allowed me to develop my understanding of *Unity* and how important lighting, elevation and flow are when designing a level.